Over the past eighteen months, the pandemic has definitely changed how we all live and work.

 The role of the expert

-Like many experts, I am often required to testify at a number of international arbitrations whilst simultaneously preparing for future arbitrations.
+Like many experts, I often need to testify at a number of international arbitrations whilst simultaneously preparing for future arbitrations.
 This hasn’t changed during the period of the pandemic.

 I have survived three periods of quarantine and have undertaken over 30 covid tests, thankfully I have been covid clear throughout, and am now vaccinated.